 Recommended by: Tracy, Tracy’s Travels in Time

 The popular market town of Bakewell is located in the beautiful Peak District in Derbyshire.
-Bakewell is perfect for a day out or for a longer break if you wish to explore the area.
-Chatsworth House estate is only a few miles from the town and there are lots of hiking trails and walks across the local area.
+Bakewell is perfect for a day out, or for a longer break.
+Chatsworth House is only a few miles from the town and there are some great hiking trails and walks in the area.

 Monday is market day in Bakewell.
 Visit on the third Saturday of the month for the popular farmer’s market where you will find a large variety of local produce for sale.